Do I Need Sock Liners for Hiking?

 Perhaps the most important thing on trail to not lose sight of is your overall footwear system, made up of your feet, socks, and shoes or boots.
 Your socks and shoes should be considered together, rather than separately.

 After you’ve got your hands on hiking socks with a performance fit and moisture wicking material, you’ll want to test the fit of those socks with your hiking boots or shoes.
-Likewise, if you have a favorite pair of shoes or boots, make sure you’re picking a sock to will fit well with it.
-The best footwear in the world is useless if your sock isn’t right.
+Likewise, if you have a favorite pair of shoes or boots, make sure you’re picking a sock that will fit well with it.
+The best footwear in the world is useless if your socks aren't right.

 Does Darn Tough make sock liners?